Manojkulal06/Hotel_Order_System/README.md

 **Usage**

-#L Clone the repository to your local machine.<br>
+Clone the repository to your local machine.<br>
 Open the index.html file in your web browser.<br>
 Select the desired item type (food or beverage).<br>
 Choose an item from the respective category and specify the quantity.<br>